objectDisorientedProgrammer/pthread-example/readme.md

 PThread Example
 ===============
 Compile with -lpthread.
-Use the 'make' command to build the application.
+Use the 'make all' command to build the application.